algolia/docsearch/docs/documentation.md

  2. We'll configure your search experience,
  3. You'll need to add a bit of JavaScript and CSS code to your website.

+If you prefer to DIY, you can run the [scraper][28] in your own infra.

 ## Setup

 Once we've crawled your documentation website we'll send you the credentials you